sprunkix/lily/data/games/ar/sprunki-mustard.md

     thumbnail: https://games.sprunkix.com/images/trailer-thumb.jpg

 faqs:
-  - question: How do I play Sprunki Adventure?
+  - question: How do I play Sprunki Mustard?
     answer: Use arrow keys to move, spacebar to jump, and collect gems to progress through levels.
-  - question: Is Sprunki Adventure free to play?
+  - question: Is Sprunki Mustard free to play?
-    answer: Yes, Sprunki Adventure is completely free to play in your web browser.
+    answer: Yes, Sprunki Mustard is completely free to play in your web browser.
 ---

 # Game Overview

-Sprunki Adventure is an exciting platformer that combines puzzle-solving with action gameplay.
+Sprunki Mustard is an exciting platformer that combines puzzle-solving with action gameplay.
 Players guide Sprunki through various magical worlds, each offering unique challenges and rewards.

 ## Gameplay Mechanics